-Imagine that you’ve found the perfect mountain location for your Colorado elopement.
+Imagine that you’ve found the perfect mountain location for your elopement.
 You’ve got the epic views, the golden hour lighting, the short hike that your mom insisted on … and a traffic jam lasting over an hour to get you through the entrance gate to Rocky Mountain National Park.

 That last part doesn’t sound like fun, am I right?
 Yet that’s the reality for many couples who choose to elope in Rocky Mountain National Park or other scenic Colorado mountain locations on weekends in summer.
 And I don’t know about you, but I would prefer to not have dozens of tourists taking photos of me as I hike along in my wedding dress!

-When couples book me to photograph their Colorado mountain elopements, and they don’t have a date or location set yet, I always recommend going with a weekday elopement.
-And luckily most of my couples trust my advice, and decide that having a spot to themselves on a Thursday morning or Monday afternoon sounds way better than fighting through crowds on a weekend.
+When couples don’t have a date or location set yet, I always recommend going with a weekday elopement.
+Most of my couples trust my advice, and decide that having a spot to themselves on a Thursday morning or Monday afternoon sounds way better than fighting through crowds on a weekend.
 After all, isn’t the privacy and intimate feels part of why more couples are choosing elopements over bigger weddings?

 Since I find myself answering questions about this on a weekly basis, I wanted to put together a post with some advices for why you should consider planning a weekday elopement.
 Some of these tips might seem obvious, but I truly think it’s worth considering if you want to have your dream wedding without a bunch of “guests” you didn’t invite in the background of your epic photos 😉